 Lower Cathedral Lake

 Back at the metal sign, I took a left turn to the lower lake.
-The trail descends here to bigger and bigger slabs of granite.
-Parts of the trail were indicated by lines of rocks, for even a milllion hiker boots would never leave a trace on the granite.
+The trail descended to bigger and bigger slabs of granite.
+Parts of the trail were indicated by lines of rocks, for even a million hiker boots would never leave a trace on the granite.

 The lower Cathedral Lake is so beautiful, it is the real highlight of this trail.
 I was still wearing three layers of clothing, it was way too cold to take a swim (which I always love to do).
 So I started hiking around the lake instead.